jonpfote/webdav-folders/README.md

 > ## Security Warning
 >
 > This extension **trusts ANY configuration** even in **`untrusted workspaces`**.
-This means that this extension will connect to any server which is configured in the current workspace settings.
+This means that this extension will connect to any server which is configured in the current workspace settings and added to the workspace.
 >
 > **`Passwords`** are stored as **plain text**.
 Anyone who can access your workspace config will also be able to read the password. **Use a different extension if you want to store the password securely.**